The California Mental Health Parity Act Toolkit: A Guide to Appealing Health Plan Mental Health Care Denials

 If your treatment is denied because either you or your provider missed a utilization review or appeals deadline, that denial is rarely overturned, even if the health plan agrees treatment is necessary.

 We know and understand that the appeal process can be frustrating and tedious.
 You will have to call your health plan, record all the information provided in those calls, track all your documents and write letters.
 But it is doable, and often quite successful.
 Get a notebook and find a place in your house to keep everything.
 Write notes of every call you make.
 Save every letter you receive.
 Stay calm and be pleasant.
 Take it one day at a time.
 Let us know if we can help.
-The partnering organizations’ contact information is in helpful links on page 23.
+The partnering organizations’ contact information is in helpful links.

 Terms to Know